cern-eos/eos/doc/configuration/wfe.rst

    delete   event is triggered at the MGM when a file has been deleted
    ======== ============================================================================ =====================

 Currently the workflow engine implements two action targets.
-The **bash:shell** target is a very power-ful target.
+The **bash:shell** target is a powerful target.
 It allows you to execute any shell command as a workflow.
-This target provides a large set of template parameters which EOS can give a s input arguments to the called shell command.
+This target provides a large set of template parameters which EOS can give as input arguments to the called shell command.
 This is described later.
 The **mail** target allows to send an email notification to a specified recipient and mostly used for demonstration.

 .. epigraph::